USFL draft: Process

-First overall pick in college drafts
+First overall picks

-Territorial Draft
+Territorial draft

-The USFL also practiced an annual Territorial Draft, in which teams from the league would have "protected" colleges from their respective states, from which they could select a number of players without them being subjected to the regular Collegiate Draft.
+The USFL also practiced an annual territorial draft, in which teams from the league would have "protected" colleges from their respective states, from which they could select a number of players without them being subjected to the regular collegiate craft.
 This process was conceived by USFL founder David Dixon, in order to keep geographic interest in the franchises.
-With the Territorial Draft, local college or professional football players, would end up playing for the state's USFL team.
+With the territorial draft, local college or professional football players, would end up playing for the state's USFL team.

 Eligibility

-It started with each team being assigned a five college pool that were deemed to be in the team's region, from which it selected 26 players.
-In the 1984 USFL Territorial Draft, each team had 20 selections to accommodate the new six expansion franchises.
+It started with each team being assigned a five-college pool that were deemed to be in the team's region, from which it selected 26 players.
+In the 1984 USFL territorial draft, each team had 20 selections to accommodate the new six expansion franchises.

-In the 1985 USFL Territorial Draft, it was raised to six schools per team (25 selections), which was speculated in the media as a way to allow the New Jersey Generals to sign quarterback Doug Flutie.
+In the 1985 USFL territorial draft, it was raised to six schools per team (25 selections), which was speculated in the media as a way to allow the New Jersey Generals to sign quarterback Doug Flutie.

 Process

 The territorial selections were conducted by the teams, who communicated their choices to the league's office in writing.
 Once "drafted", a player's USFL rights belonged to that club, and were ineligible from selection in the regular college draft.

-The league's office in turn would send out these lists to all teams, prohibiting them from drafting these players in the regular USFL Collegiate Draft.
+The league's office in turn would send out these lists to all teams, prohibiting them from drafting these players in the regular USFL collegiate draft.